Can Dogs Eat Caramel? Is Caramel Safe for Dogs?

 Fortunately, there are plenty of tasty and palatable alternatives that you can feed your dog instead of caramel and sugary treats.

-- Dogs typically love lean meat treats like chicken or turkey, while small amounts of plain and cooked pork can also offer a tasty treat.
+• Dogs typically love lean meat treats like chicken or turkey, while small amounts of plain and cooked pork can also be tasty treats.

-- Nuts have a natural sweetness and plenty of energy.
-You can offer untreated and plain nuts or go for unsalted and unsweetened peanut butter.
+• Peanuts have a natural sweetness and plenty of energy.
+You can offer your dog untreated and plain peanuts or go for unsalted and unsweetened peanut butter.
 Peanut butter is a gooey treat that is commonly used in toys to hold kibble and dry food in place, and a lot of dogs lap it up.
+Just ensure that there are no artificial sweeteners in the formula since substances like xylitol are toxic to dogs.

-Caramel is pure sugar and is bad for your dog with potential short-term and long-term negative effects.
-It can cause obesity, destroy teeth and gums, and its chewy texture means that your dog may not know what to do with it and swallow it whole, potentially causing a choking hazard.
+Caramel is pure sugar and is bad for your dog, with potential short-term and long-term negative effects.
+It can cause obesity and lead to the development of cavities, and its chewy texture means that your dog may not know what to do with it and so swallow it whole, potentially causing a choking hazard.

-There are many alternatives to caramel, including peanut butter as well as wholesome and healthy dog treats.
-Always avoid foods that are high in sugar, because this represents empty calories that pile on pounds but do not provide any nutritional benefit.
+There are many alternatives to caramel, including peanut butter and wholesome and healthy dog treats.
+Always avoid foods that are high in sugar, as these represent empty calories that pile on pounds but do not provide any nutritional benefit.

-With that said, if your dog has eaten a small amount of caramel, he should be fine, but you should watch for vomiting and diarrhea, and always seek veterinary advice if you are concerned with prolonged symptoms.
+With that said, if your dog has eaten a small amount of caramel, they should be fine, but you should watch for vomiting and diarrhea, and always seek veterinary advice if you are concerned with prolonged clinical signs.

 Featured Image Credit: RoyBuri, Pixabay